 |Average First-Year Financial Aid Package||$10,005|

-Let's take a closer look at each of these factors to get a better sense of what Butler Community College offers and if it might be a good fit for you.
+Let's take a closer look at these factors to get a clearer sense of what Butler Community College offers and if the college might be a good choice for you.

-Out of all the first-year, full-time undergrads who start at Butler Community College, around 59% return for the next year.
-Compare this to the average six-year graduation rate for colleges and universities in the U.S., which is around 61% for public schools and 67% for private.
+Around 59% of students who start at Butler Community College come back for their second year of college.
+The average six-year graduation rate for U.S. colleges and universities is 61% for public schools, and 67% for private, non-profit schools.

 Job placement statistics for recent graduates can give you a sense of the return on investment a school offers.

-The average student debt for graduates in the class of 2021 was around $24,352 per student, not including those with no debt.
+Students in the class of 2022 who had taken out student loans graduated with an average of $24,352 of debt.
 For context, compare this number with the average national debt, which is around $36,000 per borrower.

 If Butler Community College seems like a school you want to apply to, click the heart button to save it to your college list.